Damon Huard: San Francisco 49ers

 Huard signed with the San Francisco 49ers on March 4, 2009, and competed for a quarterback job behind Alex Smith and also with Shaun Hill and 2009 fifth-round pick Nate Davis; Huard was released on September 1, and retired.

 After football

-The University of Washington announced in June 2013 that Huard, a former Husky quarterback had taken a new role as chief administrative officer of the football program.
+The University of Washington announced in June 2013 that Huard had taken a new role as chief administrative officer of the football program.
 He had been a fundraiser for the previous three seasons in the athletic department.
 Under new head coach Chris Petersen, Huard became director of external relations.

 From 2010–2019 he was the analyst on Husky radio broadcasts, alongside Bob Rondeau and later Tony Castricone.
 Huard and former Miami Dolphins teammate and quarterback Dan Marino have a winemaking venture in Woodinville, Washington called "Passing Time."

 Personal life

 Huard and his wife Julie Ann have three children.
 His younger brothers were also quarterbacks at Puyallup High School: Brock also started at the University of Washington and in the NFL (with the Seattle Seahawks and the Indianapolis Colts) and Luke played at North Carolina.

 His son, Sam Huard, plays quarterback at the University of Southern California in Los Angeles and previously attended Washington, Cal Poly, and Utah.
 Sam started his first game in the 2021 Apple Cup.